YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # TLS
-uses RSA for the handshake and key negotiation.
+- uses RSA for the handshake and key negotiation.
+- Whenever a client is trying to establish a Secure Sockets Layer connection, the first packet is flagged to “Don’t Fragment.”
+This prevents an adversary from injecting their own packets in the middle of a secure data stream

 # Heartbleed